2 Describing data

 We also believe that reproducibility is important not only for other researchers, but also for individual researchers over time.
 Six months after running some numbers in Excel, you may need to explain how you got those numbers, but important steps in the analysis may have been hard-coded or undocumented.

 Alternatively, you might run an analysis today and then want to update it in a year’s time as more data become available (e.g., stock prices and fundamentals for 2023).
 If you have structured your analysis in a reproducible way, this may be as simple as running your code again.
-But if you copy-pasted data into Excel and use point-and-click commands to make plots, those steps may have to be repeated manually again.
+But if you copy-pasted data into Excel and used point-and-click commands to make plots, those steps would have to be repeated manually again.

 Reproducibility is arguably also important in practice.
 Checking data and analysis is often a key task in auditing.
 Reproducible research leaves an audit trail that manual analyses do not.